natario1/CameraView/README.md

 - [ ] add a `setPreferredAspectRatio` API to choose the capture size.
 Preview size will adapt, and then, if let free, the CameraView will adapt as well
 - [ ] animate grid lines similar to stock camera app
 - [ ] add onRequestPermissionResults for easy permission callback
-- [ ] better error handling, maybe with a onError(e) method in the public listener, or have each public method return a boolean
+- [ ] better error handling, maybe extending the current onError(e) method to handle more use cases, or have each public method return a boolean
 - [ ] decent code coverage

 ## Device-specific issues